TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/start.md

 3. You can specify the app type to be vue2/vue3.
 4. When creating an app, you can choose to initialize a navigation layout instance and create app pages based on the specified navigation layout instance.
 5. The platform will automatically create a demo app for users using the platform for the first time, named "Username + Demo App."
-6. Upon successful creation, a default module for the same name SaaS app will be created in the PaaS Platform - Developer Center and bound to the LessCode app.
+6. Upon successful creation, a default module for the same name SaaS app will be created in the Blueking Developer Center and bound to the LessCode app.
 After completing the drag-and-drop operations, you can deploy directly to the bound SaaS app.

 ## 2. Create/Edit Pages